facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-The above implementation of the exported method use `uiManager` to find a particular view in view tree.
+The above implementation of the exported method use `UIManager` to find a particular view in view tree.
 Remember, that first parameter of an exported function must be `(nonnull NSNumber*) reactTag`, because the manager should know, which appropriate view should call method.

 ## Styles